Paternalistic conservatism: Perspectives

 Unlike many free market conservative ideologies like liberal conservatism and right-libertarianism, paternalistic conservatism supports paternalism and social solidarity as opposed to commercialism, individualism, and laissez-faire economics.
 Because of this, it is sometimes labelled "right-wing socialism" or "conservative socialism" pejoratively by free market economists, including Murray Rothbard and Jesús Huerta de Soto.
 Huerta de Soto also argues that paternalist conservatism supports a state-promoted social hierarchy, maintaining the privileges afforded to certain groups in society.

 Although paternalistic conservatives are accepting of state intervention, it is within the context of a market-based social democratic or social market mixed economy.
 They do not support an economy resembling a command or planned economy, or an economy in which there is public control over the means of production, one of the stated goals of socialism.

 Paternalistic conservatives justify their pragmatic approach by asserting that if the ruling classes become indifferent to the hardships and suffering experienced by the common people, it could lead to societal and political instability eventually leading to violent revolution.
-Subsequently policies must be implemented to address the need to address the needs of all classes within society in order to maintain social harmony.
+Subsequently policies must be implemented to address the needs of all classes within society in order to maintain social harmony.
 Furthermore, paternalistic conservatives support equality of opportunity and fair play, aiming to ensure that there remains a level playing field for individuals to pursue success based on merit.